Meet our Summit Semester faculty

-Dr. Don Williams is the Director of the School of Arts and Sciences and Associate Professor of English at Toccoa Falls College, in Toccoa Falls, Georgia.
-Both an accomplished poet and literary critic, Dr. Williams is also a former president of the Evangelical Philosophical Society and an ordained minister in the Evangelical Free Church of America.
+Dr. Don Williams is R. A. Forrest Scholar at Toccoa Falls College, in Toccoa Falls, Georgia.
+An accomplished poet, apologist, and cultural critic, Dr. Williams is also past president of the International Society of Christian Apologetics and an ordained minister in the Evangelical Free Church of America.
 He lectures widely on C.S.
 Lewis and J.R.R.
 Tolkien.
-In addition to his many valuable books including Inklings of Reality, Mere Humanity, and Credo: Meditations on the Nicene Creed, Dr. Williams’ articles have appeared in Touchstone and Modern Reformation.
+In addition to his many valuable books including Inklings of Reality, Deeper Magic: The Theology behind the Writings of C. S. Lewis, and An Encouraging Thought: The Christian Worldview in the Writings of J. R. R. Tolkien, Dr. Williams’ articles frequently appear in publications such as Touchstone and Christian Research Journal.

 Dr. Ken Turner is a Professor of Bible at Bryan College.
 After majoring in Physics & Math Education at Arizona State University, he attended The Southern Baptist Theological Seminary, where he received his M.Div and Ph.D. in Old Testament Theology.
-He has published a book and several scholarly articles and is currently editing a book on Deuteronomy, writing a commentary on Habakkuk, and developing homeschool & church curricula on creation-evolution issues.
-Dr. Turner is married to Raegan and has 4 children.
+His writings focus on Deuteronomy, Habakkuk, and the science/faith issues surrounding the early chapters of Genesis.
+Dr. Turner is married to Raegan and has 5 children.